bhaveshvasnani/bhavesh_vasnani.github.io/index.md

 # Jun 2017 – Sep 2017 | Vellore, India
 - Designed creative application to ease the daily tasks by other users.
 - In built user to user live chat.
-- Used Firebase for authentication, crash reporting and realtime database
+- Used Firebase for authentication, crash reporting and realtime database.

 ## CUSTOM CPU SCHEDULING ALGORITHM | OPERATING SYSTEM